Be the Best You to Be the Best Grandparent

 The more you put into your relationship with yourself; the better relationship you’ll have with your grandchildren, or anyone else for that matter.

 A few years ago, I wrote a post called How to Be an Awesome Grandparent.
 That was the first of many grand-parenting posts that I wrote over the next year or two.
+One of my points was that the best way to be awesome was to be yourself.

-How I Became the Best Grandparent
+How I Became the Best Version of Myself

 I’ll be honest, my grandchildren adore me, are fascinated by me, and want to spend every minute I am at their house with me.